top of page

 Emphasis will be given to the practical application of these theories to the life of the individual and the effectiveness of the organization III relating to and caring for persons.
 Major emphasis is given to the relationship of personality type to team work, leadership styles, communication styles, stressors and stress symptoms.
 Factors of influence in the individual's development are examined in the light of stresses occurring in field settings.

-Participants will learn how to use current resources in the care of missionaries, including conference and training information, books, and unpublished papers.
+Resources: Participants will learn how to use current resources in the care of missionaries, including conference and training information, books, unpublished papers, some assessment tools.

 • Selection of and qualifications for member care personnel